-No matter what platform or marketing tool you’re using, tracking your metrics and analyzing your results is the key to success.
+No matter what platform or marketing tool you’re using, tracking your metrics and Instagram analytics is the key to generating more revenue on Instagram.

 Not only does it allow you to hone in on what’s working, but it also helps you dial into what’s not – and even how to fix it and get back on track.

-But in today’s digital day and age, analytics tools run the gamut – and many come with a hefty price tag to boot.
-Which ones are worth the cash?
-Which ones will deliver the biggest ROI in the end?
+But in today’s digital day and age, Instagram analytics tools run the gamut – and many come with a hefty price tag to boot.

-If you’re looking for Instagram analytics, the answer’s zero.
+If you’re looking for Instagram analytics and you want to know how much you should be paying for it, the answer’s zero.

-Instagram marketers actually have dozens of powerful metrics tools at their disposal – and some of the best ones don’t cost a cent.
+Instagram marketers actually have dozens of powerful metrics tools at their disposal – and the best part is you can get your Instagram analytics free of charge.

 Here’s a few of the Instagram analytics free tools that are available:

-These are the built-in insights you get with your Instagram business account.
-Through Insights, you can see basic stats about your posts, profile views and conversions.
+Instagram Insights offers built-in insights you get with your Instagram business account and some of the best free Instagram analytics you can get.
+Through Insights, you can see basic stats about your posts, profile views, and conversions.

 This tool isn’t as thorough as some other out there, but it’s simple to use and can help you hone in on when to post, what hashtags to use and what type of content to focus on.

 One cool thing about Union Metrics is that it tells you your “biggest fan” and reminds you to engage with your followers.